The Centrality of Repeating Words in A Course in Miracles

 Another form this takes is that you assure yourself of the idea (3 refs.) with certainty (5 refs.) and conviction (2 refs.).
 You don’t force things, however.
 You say the idea gently (2 refs.) and with quiet certainty (2 refs.).
-For instance: “Begin the practice periods today with this assurance, offered to your mind with all the certainty that you can give…” (95.11:1) “Assure yourself often today [of the idea]….Repeat the idea with deep conviction” (80.6:1-2).
+For instance: “Begin the practice periods with this assurance, given to your mind with all the certainty that you can give…” (95.11:1).
+“Assure yourself often today [of the idea]….Repeat the idea with deep conviction as frequently as possible” (80.6:1-2).

 Again, try this out.
 Take, for example, Lesson 34, “I could see peace instead of this,” and first say it with deep sincerity; try to mean it with no reservations.
 Then assure yourself of it with all the certainty that you can give.
 Don’t you find that the benefits are increased by doing this?